-->

 THE ENFORCER

-The Enforcer Cover OK, I know what your thinking, punk.
-Did I star in this film before the monkey movie, or are you just feeling lucky?
-Well, as this is only the third film in this franchise, all I have to say is -- go ahead -- make the day of Director: James Fargo; and Actors: Clint Eastwood, Tyne Daly, and Albert Popwell.
-But only in 1976, and for 96-minutes.
-BANG-BANG-BANG!
+The Enforcer - Cover I know what you're thinking.
+Did I star in this film before or after the monkey movie?
+Well, as this is the third film in the franchise, all I have to say is, go ahead, make your day by watching the following 96-minute crime drama released in 1976.
+It was directed by James Fargo and stars Clint Eastwood, Tyne Daly, and Albert Popwell.

 The Enforcer